 Step 3: Pay Your Credit Card Bill on Time – Every Month

-According to credit reporting agency Experian, paying your credit card bill on time is the best way to build a good credit score.
+Paying your credit card bill on time is the best way to build a good credit score, according to Experian.

 Ideally, you’ll also want to pay your bill in full each month to avoid paying interest.
 That’s because, with secured cards and beginner credit cards especially, interest rates can be quite high – as much as 24.9%.
 That means carrying a $1,000 balance for a year might cost you upwards of $250 in interest.

 To get into the habit of paying your bill on time each month, come up with a foolproof process that includes marking your calendar with your due date and/or setting a reminder on your phone.
 You can also set up email alerts to remind you when your bill is due and how much you owe.
 If you’re sending your payment through the U.S. mail, make sure to allow seven days for your check to arrive and be processed.
 The easiest way is to set up automatic payments from your bank account.